jakguru/jakgurutheme/README.md

 To generate the file tree listed below, use `tree -I '.sass-cache|node_modules'` from the root of the project

+*NOTE* This project requires `gulp-ruby-sass`, which requires the Ruby version of SASS.

 ### Setting Up Dev Environment

 This setup assumes that you have the latest versions of nodejs and npm installed on your computer.